tasbolat1/graspflow/README.md

 ### Installation
 We mainly follow same installation as in [2].
 However, we also extended it to add additional filtering capabilites.
 Please install IK submodule and copy generated library to pytorch_6dof-graspnet module.
 Details are given in [this link](https://github.com/tasbolat1/franka_analytical_ik.git).

+*Note:* Generally any grasp sampler can be used.
+In our paper, we have also tested on [GPD sampler](https://github.com/tasbolat1/gpd.git).

 ## Section 3: Grasp Refinement via GraspFlow